yenicapotediaz/TaskListRails/README.md

 ## Wave 1
 This wave is where we will introduce the view layer to interact with our application via the browser.

-- Use the provided seed data to pre-populate your database with a given set of tasks.
-  - Hint: research `rake db:seed`
 - Set up necessary controller(s) and route(s) that you will need in order to show a task from the database
 - Create a root route for your application that directs users to the list of tasks
   - Each task name in the list should link to a `show` action that will render a new view for the user.